Many companies think that browse abandonment emails are just like abandoned cart emails and that the same rules apply.

 1) Product-Page Abandonment Emails

-Product-Page Abandonment Emails are considered as the most important ones.
+Product-Page Abandonment Emails are considered as one of the most important browse abandonment emails.

 The reason is simple: shoppers who visit a product page are more interested in your products than any other browse abandoner.
 Therefore, they’re more likely to convert than other browsers.